Reading and the Brain: Understanding How Learners Build Basic Literacy Skills

-For additional information on proven approaches to teach key reading strategies in the classroom and at home, check out the full teacher’s guide, Put Reading First: The Research Building Blocks for Teaching Children to Read, Kindergarten through Grade 3, from the Center for the Improvement of Early Reading Achievement.
+For additional information on proven approaches to teaching key reading strategies in the classroom and at home, take a look at the full teacher’s guide, Put Reading First: The Research Building Blocks for Teaching Children to Read, Kindergarten through Grade 3, from the Center for the Improvement of Early Reading Achievement.

 To find out more about how Edmentum can support the development of your students’ foundational skills, read our blog for more information on our Foundational Skills Instruction service with EdOptions Academy.

 - Tips for a Smooth Transition to Summer SchoolTips for a Smooth Transition to Summer School Summer is nearly upon us and we want to make sure your transition to […]

 - It Takes a Village: The Achievement Gap and Summer LearningIt Takes a Village: The Achievement Gap and Summer Learning The achievement gap is the difference in academic performance between groups of […]